elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ---

-### Is there a method you can use to destructure and loop over an object?
+### Is there a method you can use to extract an object's key/value pairs?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We can use the Object.entries(object) method to loop over an object and a combination of [key, value] destructuring.
+  <div><strong>Interview Response:</strong> Yes, you can use the Object.entries() method in JavaScript to extract an object's key/value pairs as an array.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />